govau/service-manual/content/content-strategy/manage-content-requests/publish-content/why.md

 layout: text/textblock
 ---

-- to catch and reject any previously approved, inaccessible content
-- to pick up on any website duplication
-- to pick up on any broken links or style inconsistencies
+Publishing teams ensure content works in the platform.
+They also pick up on any website duplication, broken links or style inconsistencies that have not been previously checked.

-- to ensure content works in the platform
+For this reason, content leads should keep publishing teams up to date on standards for accessibility, style and usability.

+Remember to allow time in the process for publishing tasks to be done.